 Why should you listen to me?

 I’ve achieved a ripped physique (photos on this page are of me) and helped guys with even “bad” genetics get ripped too.
-As the owner of a personal training and nutrition counseling practice, I’m constantly trying new workouts, reading the latest and greatest research on nutrition and exercise, and speaking with natural bodybuilders, nutritionists, personal trainers, and anyone else with a keen interest in physique transformation.
+I’m constantly trying new workouts, reading the latest and greatest research on nutrition and exercise, and speaking with natural bodybuilders, nutritionists, personal trainers, and anyone else with a keen interest in physique transformation.

 So here’s a definitive guide to getting a ripped physique that I’ve been wanting to share with you.
 I hope you enjoy it.